 Low moisture absorption: These PCBs have a low rate of water absorption.
 It doesn’t absorb moisture and as such, it can withstand a humid environment.

-Guidelines for Designing High Frequency PCBs
+Guidelines for Designing High Frequency PCB

 PCB designers need to take some steps when designing high frequency PCB material.
 Below are steps that need to be taken;

-Plan your design: Before you commence with the PCB design, it is vital you have a design in mind.
+Before you commence with the PCB design, it is vital you have a design in mind.
 Doing this will help you to prevent anything that might cause setbacks for your design.
 Having a checklist is an important way to go about this.

 Make sure you determine the voltage and power demands for the integrated circuits.
 Decide if you will be dividing any power planes.
 You also need to check if different signals can be accommodated.
 The manufacturer helps to ensure what the requirements for minimal tolerance are.
 It is important you have a plan of how to reduce the noise level on your high-frequency signals.

 Immediately you plan how to design the PCB, it is important to write down the demands for the stack up layer.
 You can seek the help of the manufacturer to know the specific material for your PCBs.
-It is important you understand the specific constraints and materials for your circuit board.
+It is important you understand the specific constraints and materials for your printed circuit board.

-Plan the floor: When it comes to floor planning, you have to divide your PCB into sections.
+When it comes to floor planning, you have to divide your PCB into sections.
 You need to determine if you will be placing your subcircuits into a bigger design.
 This is important when there are digital and analog sections that need to be carefully isolated to reduce interference.

 This is an important step.
-After you have defined the PCB layout, you need to examine your design.
+After you have defined the PCB layout, you need to examine your HDI PCB design.
 You need to understand the ground plane.
 You may not have to divide the ground plane using a routed signal.

 Dividing the ground plane indicates that you need to rotate the void.
 This may influence the signal timings and EMI.
 Dividing the ground plane is necessary.
 Make sure a resistor is included along the signal trace.
 This will help the signal have a gap which enhances the return path.

 High frequency PCBs often feature small pad.
 Their pads are smaller than that of other PCBs.
 Reducing the PCB space helps to ensure the PCB is useful.
 You can also maintain the pad size to match the component pins size.

 Reducing space comes with several benefits.
 This will minimize the parasitic capacitance and increase the mechanical strength.
 If you reduce the space, there will be more space for various pairs.

-Route the frequency signals: If you want to get more shielding benefits of this board, you need to route your frequency signals.
+If you want to get more shielding benefits of this board, you need to route your frequency signals.
 High-frequency signals produce high radiation.
 There can be interference between two separate signals due to this.
 Routing the frequency signals can help you prevent this from happening.

 Design a good current return path: For high frequency PCB, every signal needs a route.
 The route begins from the source ending at the sink via the path.
 Minimal obstruction is required by the path.
-This is an integral part of the design and fabrication of high frequency substrates.
+This is an integral part of the design and fabrication of radio frequency substrates.

 In some cases, you might need to utilize a via to make sure the path remains smooth.
 The currents will likely spread over divisions on your ground plane if you don’t do this.